-The export versions of the TNC have the following limitations:
+The suffix E indicates the export version of the TNC.
+The export version of the TNC has the following limitations:

 Linear movement is possible in no more than 4 axes simultaneously.

 The machine tool builder adapts the useable features of the TNC to his machine by setting machine parameters.
 Some of the functions described in this manual may not be among the features provided by your machine tool.